gammapy/gammapy/docs/getting-started.rst

 and are wonderful tools to learn and explore (both programming and the data), and finally to share results with your colleagues.

-So now is a good time to have a look at the `Gammapy tutorial notebooks`_.
+So now is a good time to have a look here: :ref:`tutorials`.
 Try executing the cells locally on your machine as you read through the text and code.